Silkk the Shocker

 Vyshonn King Miller (born June 18, 1975), better known by his stage name Silkk the Shocker (formerly Silkk), is an American gangsta rapper from New Orleans, Louisiana.
 The brother of Master P, Miller signed with his record label No Limit Records, an imprint of Priority Records to release his debut album, The Shocker (1996).

-Despite unfavorable critical reception, his second and third albums—Charge It 2 da Game (1998) and Made Man (1999)—received Platinum certifications by the Recording Industry Association of America (RIAA); the latter debuted atop the Billboard 200.
+His second and third albums—Charge It 2 da Game (1998) and Made Man (1999)—received Platinum certifications by the Recording Industry Association of America (RIAA).
+Made Man debuted atop the Billboard 200.

 Music career

 1996–1998: The Shocker and Charge It 2 Da Game

-Silkk the Shocker rose to fame in the mid-late 1990s as a marketing creation of No Limit Records.
 After striking a deal with Priority, No Limit Records released Silkk's debut album The Shocker in August 1996, produced by Beats by the Pound, DJ Daryl, K-Lou and T-Bone.
 After changing his name to Silkk the Shocker, he went on to appear on numerous albums from TRU's Tru 2 da Game, Mia X's Unlady Like, and Mystikal's Unpredictable.
 He used the Shocker alias on a few No Limit albums in 1997.

 Silkk appeared on Master P's 1997 hit "Make 'Em Say Uhh!" which was featured on Master P's 1997 album Ghetto D. Silkk released his next single with labelmate Mystikal, called "It Ain't My Fault".
 He released another single, "Just Be Straight with Me", featuring Destiny's Child.

 The same year Silkk was featured on the hit single "Movin' On", a song from Mya's debut album Mýa.
 Charge It 2 Da Game became a big success over time, staying on the Billboard albums chart for over a year.
 It was certified Platinum after a few months.

 1999: Made Man

 His third solo album, Made Man was released in January 1999.
 The singles "It Ain't My Fault 2" (feat.
 Mystikal) and "Somebody Like Me" (feat.
 Mya) were regularly played on MTV and BET.
-The album was critically panned for its formulaic, predictable style.
+Stephen Thomas Erlewine of AllMusic panned the album for its formulaic, predictable style.